krychaxp/React/README.md

 ## About app

 This app includes my React's skills.
-Routing, APIs, axios, useEffect/State, hooks, css.module, languages (pl,en),
+Routing, APIs, axios, useEffect/State, hooks, css.module, languages (pl,en) (only for home,charts and forms),
 login by google or facebook account, table functions, charts.

 ## Can you see demo?